 .
 Murphy added, "Our in-house training materials will be made available to all community college students and applicable to many industries.
 This benefits students, employees and customers, and also allows us to support the federal government's efforts to improve the economy."
 Gap plans to hire around 1,200 community college students next year alone.

-According to the New York Times report, the Pacific Gas and Electricity Company has also been working with community colleges to devise curriculum for energy-related jobs
+According to the New York Times report, the Pacific Gas and Electricity Company has also been working with community colleges to devise the curriculum for energy-related jobs

 .
 This company has joined forces with colleges in Fresno and Modesto, California, and has currently pledged $1.5 million in community college support over the next three years.
-This money will be used for equipment donations, curriculum set-up and field visits.
+This money will be used for equipment donations, curriculum set-up, and field visits.

 Focusing on Community Colleges

 When President Obama announced the launch of Skills for America's Future last month, he made the purpose clear.
-On the U.S. Department of Education website
+On the U.S. Department of Education

 , President Obama is reported to say, "The idea here is simple.
 We want to make it easier to connect students looking for jobs with businesses looking to hire.
 We want to help community colleges and employers create programs that match curricula in the classroom with the needs of the boardroom."